YouTube is a video-sharing social media website that is used for uploading, sharing and viewing videos. Users can post comments about videos.

 YouTube videos and comments can be captured and imported into NVivo.
 Before you can import YouTube content into NVivo, you first need to have captured it with NCapture.

 The imported NCapture file creates a video source in NVivo that is linked to the video on YouTube.
-You need an internet connection, Internet Explorer 8 (or later) and Flash Player to play YouTube videos in NVivo.
+You need an internet connection and Internet Explorer 10 (or later) to play YouTube videos in NVivo.

 Although you can play and analyze a YouTube video within your NVivo project, the video itself is located on YouTube.
 If the video is removed from YouTube, you will not be able to play it in your project.

 If you choose to capture the comments for a video, a dataset source is also created that you can sort, filter or auto code.

 NCapture is a web browser extension that enables you to gather material from the web to import into NVivo 10 (or later).
 NCapture may have been installed together with NVivo on your computer.

 For information about capturing videos and comments from YouTube, refer to the NCapture Help.